Becky's Family Child Care

 Children are admitted without regard to race, culture, sex, religion, national origin, or disability.
 I do not discriminate on the basis of special needs as long as a safe, supportive environment can be provided.

-If you expect me to save your spot for longer than one month, a $100 deposit is required which will be applied to your first month of child care.
+If you expect me to save your spot for longer than one month, a $100 deposit is required which will be applied to your first month of child care only after an agreed upon starting date.

 Children will be enrolled from the waiting list in the order from which they are listed.
 A family with a child already enrolled in my program will be given priority.